Intel i960: Current status

 Some i960 I/O processors, such as the 80303, include a built-in hardware XOR engine for RAID algorithms.
 They are used as controllers for higher-end, RAID-capable, SCSI-disk-array, host-adapter cards as well as Digital Equipment/Compaq/HP's high-end SCSI and DSSI, and eventually Fibre Channel HSx-series, standalone RAID controllers.

 An i960RS chip also powers Adaptec's AAR-2400A controller, which uses four commodity parallel ATA drives to build an affordable RAID-5 protected fault-tolerant storage system for small PC servers and workstations.

 The i960 was also used in some Brocade Fibre Channel switches to run Fabric OS.

 The i960 architecture is also used in slot machines.
 Currently, they are found in IGT's Stepper S2000 family and i960 video family.
 It was also used as the main CPU of Sega's famous Model 2 series of arcade boards.

 The Indian Air Force's HAL Tejas light combat aircraft's MMR (multi-mode radar) is said to use the i960.
 The HAL Tejas was introduced into service in 2015.
 The Indian Space Research Organisation (ISRO) is said to use the chip in its on-board computers in its launch vehicles.

 The i960 processor is also used in Automatic Radar Plotting Aid (ARPA) interfacing boards in radars from Kelvin Hughes.

 The chip was used on some HP X-Terminals.

 Some SATA RAID controllers use Intel's 80303 IOP (Intelligent I/O Processor), which integrates a PCI-to-PCI bridge, memory controller, and a 80960JT-100 CPU core.

 The chip was used on the Alcatel-Lucent 1000 ADSL broadband modem.

+The Distributed Inverter (Di) series of elevators, produced by LG Industrial Systems during (later Otis Elevator Korea/Sigma Elevator Company) used the i960 processor in the group control board (known as DOC-220).